rda0/ldif-git-backup/README.md

                         `ldif-git-backup`)
   -f CONFIG_FILE, --config-file CONFIG_FILE
-                        Path to the configuration file (default: `./ldif-git- backup.conf`)
+                        Path to the configuration file (default: `./ldif-git- backup.conf`, if no file is found at the default location, the config will be read from `/etc/ldif-git- backup.conf`)
   -G, --no-gc           Do not perform garbage collection -R, --no-rm           Do not perform git rm